Email FacebookTwitterMenu burgerClose thin

 Tips for Your Retirement Plan

 • Planning for retirement is a long and arduous process, so the help of a professional could be valuable.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area.
+From there, you can have a free introductory call with your matches to decide who is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • Most retirees would have trouble living off of Social Security payments alone.
-However, Social Security affords you extra income that can help round out your overall retirement funds.
-SmartAsset’s Social Security calculator will give you an estimate as to what you’ll receive from the government in retirement.
+Still, Social Security can provide extra income that can help round out your overall retirement funds.
+SmartAsset’s Social Security calculator can give you an estimate for how you’ll receive.

 Photo credit: ©iStock.com/designer491, ©iStock.com/Aero17, ©iStock.com/oneinchpunch